theodric/beats/README.md

 # beats
 Swatch Internet Time 'beats' for the Linux CLI in Python, C, x86_64 assembly, and aarch64 (Raspberry Pi 4) assembly
+For some reason, I've also included a Windows CLI version.
+God help us all.

 Exactly what it says on the tin: now you can get the current beat on the CLI.
 More detailed READMEs for each of the three versions are available in their respective subdirectories.